dsbutler101/grit/examples/docker-autoscaler-ec2-deployed-with-gitlab-ci/index.md

 ### Commit changes & Test

-Once you have commited your changes, your CI/CD pipeline should be created based off the `.gitlab-ci.yml` configuration, and allow you to deplot your first `GRIT` runner.
+Once you have committed your changes, your CI/CD pipeline should be created based off the `.gitlab-ci.yml` configuration, and allow you to deploy your first `GRIT` runner.